-Covid 19 coronavirus: Lockdown lifts - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday
+Covid 19 coronavirus: Lockdown to lift - Jacinda Ardern says New Zealand to move to level 3 from 11.59pm next Monday

 "Rapid and easily accessible testing for workers with symptoms will be essential to give small businesses the confidence needed to get back to work."

-ACT Leader David Seymour said the Government has made the right decision but now needs to clarify the rules so safe activity can resume.
+ACT leader David Seymour said the Government has made the right decision but now needs to clarify the rules so safe activity can resume.

 "There must also be a renewed focus on support for the narrowing range of sectors who remain severely restricted at Alert Level 3.
 Sectors such as tourism, hospitality, some retail, and event centres will now bear the brunt of the cost for a wider public benefit.
 In these circumstances there is a stronger case for targeted support for those sectors which cannot operate even at Alert Level 3.